ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/examples/ml-example.md

 ### Managed Kubernetes services

-Running the example in this guide requires some basic Kubernetes infrastructure set-up.
+Running the example in this guide requires basic Kubernetes infrastructure set-up.
 We collect some helpful links for users who are getting started with a managed Kubernetes service.

 :::{tabbed} GKE (Google Cloud)